 In both of these Catalogues the influence of The Relation Eusebius is obvious.
-The list of Amphilochius is of these Catalogues to little more than a rhythmical version of his judg- Eusebius. ment.
-With one exception the same points are left open by both; but Amphilochius reckons the Epistle of James as an 'acknowledged' Book, following in this respect the opinion of the Syrian Churches.
-On the other hand the definiteness of the snares of the world...'
+The list of Amphilochius is of these Catalittle more than a rhythmical version of his judg- Eusebius. ment.
+With one exception the same points are left open by both : but Amphilochius reckons the Epistle of James as an 'acknowledged' Book. following in this respect the opinion of the Syrian Churches.
+On the other hand the definiteness of t A.D.
+879.